lrcfmd/ipcsp/README.md

 <img align="left" src="fig.png"  width="50%" alt="ipcsp graphic">

-The task of finding a periodic allocation of atoms on a grid in space that minimises their interaction energy can be encoded as an integer program.
-These integer programs can be solved either using advanced solvers to obtain provably optimal solutions or using quantum annealers (or any other Ising machine) for a potential speed-up or energy efficiency.
+The task of finding a periodic allocation of atoms on a grid in space that minimises their pairwise interaction energy can be encoded as an integer program.
+Such integer program can be solved either using advanced solvers to obtain provably optimal solutions or using quantum annealers (or any other Ising machine) for a potential speed-up or energy efficiency.
 Subsequently, solutions of the periodic lattice allocation